High-resolution retrieval workflow with SpectralModel#

 Text(0.5, 1.0, 'Prepared noiseless data')

-Note that any model_parameters can be retrieved in this way.
-It could be interesting to retrieve convolve_resolving_power, the mid transit time (\(T_0\) mid_transit_time), reference_gravity… For this example, we will limit the number of retrieved parameters.
+Note that any model parameter can be retrieved in this way.
+It could be interesting to retrieve, e.g., convolve_resolving_power or reference_gravity.
+For this example, we will limit the number of retrieved parameters.
 But in a real case, you just need to add the name and prior parameters in the retrieved_parameters dictionary.

 [7]: